BurendoUK/burendo-aws-org/README.md

 ### Setup

 After your PR has been approved, merged and successfully been deployed via Terraform.
-Login to the main account, assume role and review the `Organisation` page for the `Infrastructure` organisational unit to find your sandbox account number.
+Login to the management account, assume the `Administrator` role and review the `Organisation` page for the `Infrastructure` organisational unit to find your sandbox account number.

 Logout of AWS and attempt to login using root account email address - this is your burendo email address that you created your sandbox with.
 Complete the reset your password journey and tada!
 You have your sandbox.